Jubatian/rrpge-spec/specs/kcall.rst

 Passes back control to the kernel while waiting for some event.
-It will wait at most the given amount of cycles (consuming up to 200 cycles is allowed irrespective of the request in the parameter), but will terminate sooner if either an audio or video event occurs.
-It might also terminate sooner for any other implementation specific reasons.
+It will wait at most the given amount of cycles (consuming up to 200 cycles is allowed irrespective of the request in the parameter), but might terminate sooner for implementation specific reasons.

-Applications should use this function to "burn" cycles while synchronizing to absolute time (using audio events): by this they strain less a properly designed emulator.
+Applications should use this function to "burn" cycles while synchronizing to absolute time (by audio ticks): by this they strain less a properly designed emulator.

 On real hardware implementations when the kernel receives this call it may use the provided cycles to perform internal tasks, such as accelerating running